dgaydukov/cert-aws/sa/files/sa.md

 * cloudFormation - infra management platform.
 If you need to provision a lot of resources use CloudFormation, if you have something like LAMP stack use beanstalk
 Cookbook - collection of recipes stored in S3/Git.
 You can recipes manually or when OpsWorks fire one of 5 lifecycle events: setup/configure/deploy/undeploy/shutdown
 Stack - collection of ec2 & related aws resources (like rds or elastic IP) that have common purpose & you want to manage them together.
+Stack can have different linux versions on different instances, but you can't mix linux & windows instances in the same stack.
 You can use cf template to create stack:
 * use cf template to create VPC/Route53/Nat/Bastion and so on (but not ec2, they are created inside opsWorks)
 * use `AWS::OpsWorks::Stack` create stack and `AWS::OpsWorks::App` to create java app (or any other programming language)